 Promoted Trends aim to reach a large audience on Twitter and spark discussions.
 Thus, Twitter recommends utilising them for new product launches and to raise awareness.

 For 24 hours, promoted Trends show in non-followers’ “Trends for you” section ahead of users’ organic results.
-Like the other ad categories, promoted trends require a bid.
+Like the other ad categories, promoted trends also require a bid.

 With a minimum of $200,000, they are significantly more expensive than the other two ad formats.
 Logically, you’ll find the big players with higher social media marketing budgets running this type of ad.